eclipse-cyclonedds/cyclonedds/src/docs/GettingStartedGuide/next_steps.rst

 information and documentation on their products.
-While the details between the various implementations do differ, they have much more in common than what separates them, and so this information is also applicable to Eclipse Eclipse Cyclone DDS.
+While the details between the various implementations do differ, they have much more in common than what separates them, and so this information is also applicable to Eclipse Cyclone DDS.
 The one thing in which Eclipse Cyclone DDS really differs is in the details of API, but that's just syntax.

 Obviously there are also things specific to Eclipse Cyclone DDS.
-The level of documentation of Eclipse is not nearly what it should be, but that should improve over time.
+The level of documentation of Eclipse is not nearly what it should be, but that will improve over time.

 And last but note least: please always feel welcome to ask questions on GitHub!